William N. Salin

 William Nathan Salin (October 23, 1931 – May 4, 2019) was an American attorney, banker, and politician who served as the 53rd secretary of state of Indiana.

 Early life and education

 William Salin was born on October 23, 1931, and raised in Anderson, Indiana.
 He graduated from Indiana University School of Business in 1954, thereafter joining the United States Army.
-Salin later received a Juris Doctor from the Indiana University School of Law.
+Salin later received a Juris Doctor from the Indiana University School of Law in Bloomington.

 Career

 Early in his career, Salin worked as an associate at the law firm Findlay & Findlay in Kendallville, Indiana, and later served as Kendallville's city attorney.
 After moving to Fort Wayne, Indiana in 1962, Salin went to work for Indiana Bank.

 From 1968 to 1970, Salin served a single term as Indiana Secretary of State.
 Though he had been uninvolved in politics up to that point, he was tapped by Indiana Republican Party bosses to fill the position as the party's nominee on the 1968 election ballot.
 Indiana's constitutional officers at that time were informally selected through backroom dealing by the party bosses of the state's largest counties, with party leaders from Allen County, Indiana being awarded the right to pick the Secretary of State in 1968.
 Mark Souder explains that, "According to legend, [party boss] Orvas [Beers] and his key allies, including city chairman Allan McMahan, were sitting in his living room debating over the alternatives.
 Bill Salin was out mowing his lawn and one of them said, 'Hey, what about Bill?'"

 As Secretary of State, Salin aggressively campaigned against pyramid schemes and oversaw the purge of tens of thousands of inactive corporations from the Indiana corporations registry.
 A centrist, Salin was described in a 1970 article in the Anderson Herald as "at odds" with the conservative faction of the Indiana Republican Party and warned the party against "a swing to the right".
 He lost reelection in 1970 to Larry Conrad.

 In 1972, Salin campaigned for the U.S. House of Representatives from Indiana's 4th congressional district.
 He failed to secure the Republican nomination and did not advance to the general election.

 Returning to private life, Salin became a partner at the Fort Wayne law firm of Kennerk, Dumas, Burke, Backs & Salin.
 In 1983, he founded Salin Bank & Trust Company.